-- 42. Describe the process of reflective practice that students engage in within both theory courses and practicum experiences throughout their period of studies.
+- 44. Describe the process of reflective practice that students engage in within both theory courses and practicum experiences throughout their period of studies.
 What are the expectations for faculty supporting students with this growth?
-Provide specific examples of how this is facilitated for students. - 43.
+Provide specific examples of how this is facilitated for students. - 45.
 During practicum experiences, how does the CYC faculty fulfill the role of direct supervision of student progress?
 How often and in what form do they communicate with students?
-How does this align with the requirement statements found on the previous pages under the Practicum Requirements heading for practicum seminar supervision/support by a CYC faculty member? - 44.
+How does this align with the requirement statements found on the previous pages under the Practicum Requirements heading for practicum seminar supervision/support by a CYC faculty member? - 46.
 How does the program orientate and support practicum site supervisors who have no CYC education, with regards to the CYC profession, Scope of Practice, ethics, etc.?
-How are these individuals supported in the student evaluation process? - 45.
+How are these individuals supported during the student's placement?
+How are they supported in the student evaluation process? - 47.
 What are the elements of the assessment process (assignments, evaluation, frequency, variety, etc.) for practicum experiences?
 How are the assessments designed around the philosophies of CYC practice?
-How are professional and academic outcomes of practicum supported, distinguished, and evaluated during practicum experience? - 46.
+How are professional and academic outcomes of practicum supported, distinguished, and evaluated during practicum experience? - 48.
 Explain how the program manages the 80% direct contact expectation during times when exceptional circumstances warranted creative practicum arrangements.
-This might include what constitutes hours for students; what does the program do to manage placement settings that may not allow direct contact; what happens when a placement setting closes and the student loses their opportunity to complete hours.
-What alternatives does the program have for students who are unable to achieve the direct contact hours with regards to completion of their credential? - 47.
-Explain the curriculum content, delivery methods, organization, instructor selection, etc. for seminars/classes (both co-curricular and pre-requisites) that coincide with practicum. - 48.
+This might include what constitutes hours for students; what does the program do to manage placement settings that may not allow direct contact; and what happens when a placement setting closes and the student loses their opportunity to complete hours.
+What alternatives does the program have for students who are unable to achieve the direct contact hours with regards to the completion of their credential? - 49.
+Explain the curriculum content, delivery methods, organization, instructor selection, etc. for seminars/classes (both co-curricular and pre-requisites) that coincide with practicum. - 50.
 Describe the process for recruiting and retaining practicum sites.
-What happens when a site is no longer an option for hosting practicum students, either by their choice or a decision made by the CYC program? - 49.
-Reflect on relevant data and information from CYCEAB surveys or other feedback methods and any additional institutional data that is appropriate in this section.
+What happens when a site is no longer an option for hosting practicum students, either by their choice or a decision made by the CYC program? - 51.
+Reflect on relevant data and information from surveys, focus groups, and other feedback methods and any additional institutional data that is appropriate in this section.